 1. Make sure you really need to send that email

-If you want to email a professor asking a question, check your syllabus first.
+If you want to email a professor or teacher asking a question, check your syllabus first.
 Chances are pretty solid you’ll find the answer.
 The syllabus can tell you about your workload, assignments, deadlines, and more.
 Your classmates are another valuable source of information, so make sure to talk to them first.

 2. Use your school email